-Two-Way Sweep is not available if you have enabled auto-deposits to your Smart Saver, and you will need to disable auto-deposits to your Smart Saver if you wish to enable Two-Way Sweep.
-Two-Way Sweep is available if you make auto-deposits to goals other than Smart Saver, and you do not need to make any changes to your auto-deposit settings for these goals if you wish to use Two-Way Sweep.
+Two-Way Sweep is not available if you have enabled auto-deposits to CR, and you will need to disable auto-deposits to CR if you wish to enable Two-Way Sweep.
+Two-Way Sweep is available if you make auto-deposits to goals other than CR, and you do not need to make any changes to your auto-deposit settings for these goals if you wish to use Two-Way Sweep.

 Two-Way Sweep uses Betterment’s Cash Analysis algorithm to identify target upper and lower bounds for the amount of cash in your linked checking account.
 Betterment cannot guarantee that Two-Way Sweep will prevent the balance in your linked checking account from falling below the target lower bound.

 If you enable Two-Way Sweep, you are authorizing Betterment to make deposits to and withdrawals from your linked checking account according to the parameters set by an algorithm.
-The maximum amount of money moved into Smart Saver in any single sweep is $5,000.
-You will receive notification only after a deposit or withdrawal has been initiated and will not have an opportunity to interrupt a sweep before it is initiated.
-After a sweep into your Smart Saver goal completes, Two-Way Sweep will pause additional sweeps for a period of at least seven days.
-If you initiate a manual withdrawal from Smart Saver, Two-Way Sweep will pause additional sweeps back into your Smart Saver for at least two weeks.
+The maximum amount of money moved into CR in any single sweep is $5,000.
+After a sweep into your CR goal completes, Two-Way Sweep will pause additional sweeps for a period of at least seven days.
+If you initiate a manual withdrawal from CR, Two-Way Sweep will pause additional sweeps back into CR for at least two weeks.
 These settings are fixed, and if you expect to need longer pauses between sweeps, you should disable Two-Way Sweep.
 Disabling Two-Way Sweep will not cancel any sweeps that are pending at the time.

 Certain checking accounts require customers to maintain a minimum balance, or a minimum average balance.
 Before enabling and when configuring Two-Way Sweep, you should determine whether your linked checking account has any such restrictions or limitations.
-Two-Way Sweep allows you to add padding to your target account balances, which may help to ensure that your balance does not fall below any minimum that may apply to your linked checking account.
+Two-Way Sweep allows you to set custom target account balances, which may help to ensure that your balance does not fall below any minimum that may apply to your linked checking account.